 There are many reasons why an individual may want or need to change their name.
 If you’re looking to change your name legally, you do not need to figure out all of the legal technicalities on your own.
-At Pinellas Family Lawyer, our firm has handled every type of name change situation.
+At Pinellas Family Lawyer, our firm has handled various types of name change situations.
 We can help guide you through the process from start to finish.

 Free Consultation Call (727) 538-7741

-Several things must be completed before a person can legally petition to change their name.
-As part of the petition, specific requirements must be included to be considered.
+Several things must be completed before a person can legally petition to change their name, including being fingerprinted.
+As part of the petition, specific requirements must be included for a name changed to be approved.

 Reasons People Change Their Name

 Your name is something that follows you everywhere you go.
 It identifies who you are, which makes it very personal.
 If you want or need to change your name legally, you’re not alone!
 There are various reasons people change their name – some of these include:

 - Divorce – If a woman took her husband’s last name when they married, she might return to her maiden name when divorced.